emojicode/emojicode.github.io/src/reference/callables.md

 closes over the `name` variable here and copies it value so that it can be used when the closure is called later.

->!N Closures **copy** the closured **local variables** and freeze them in the scope of the closure.
->!N If you modify one of the copied variable only the copy local to the closure will be modified.
->!N
->!N **Instance variables** are **not copied** and really change when modified inside a closure.

 Now, if we call that type method we’ll get a closure:

 ```
-🍦 walfriedGreeter 🍩🙋🐀 🔤Walfried🔤
+🙋🐇🍤 🔤Violet🔤❗️ ➡️ violetGreeter
 ```

 We can call the closure with an argument for `hour`

 ```
-😀 🍭 walfriedGreeter 7
-😀 🍭 walfriedGreeter 12
+😀 violetGreeter ⁉️ 14❗️❗️
+😀 violetGreeter ⁉️ 12❗️❗
 ```

 and will get this:

 ```
-Hello, Walfried
+Hello, Violet
-Have a good lunch, Walfried
+Have a good lunch, Violet
 ```

+>!N Closures **copy** the closured **local variables** and freeze them in the scope of the closure.
+>!N If you modify one of the copied variable only the copy local to the closure will be modified.
+>!N
+>!N **Instance variables** are **not copied** and change when modified inside a closure.